What You Need to Know about Wire Routing

 UV Radiation

 Another great thing about using these types of materials is the fact that they actually enhance the visual quality of the wires.
-Think about how clean, organized, and presentable a wire harness looks when it has been enclosed with split conduit.
+Think about how clean, organized, and presentable a wire harness looks when it has been enclosed with slit conduit.
 This can help to beautify an engine room, engine bay, or just about any other area.
 Speaking of that, let us talk about where you would want to use wire routing materials.

 Where would you use it?